Blanket58/Blanket58.github.io/_posts/2020-11-11-python-decorator.md

 def stream_logger_factory(func):
     """Factory to create stream logger."""
-    assert callable(func) or isinstance(func, str), 'Only allowed callable object or string.' if callable(func):
+    assert callable(func) or isinstance(func, str), 'Input must be a function or a function name.' if callable(func):
         name = func.__name__.upper()
     else: